NRI Income Tax & Compliance

 • In case applicable, an intimation is then sent to you.
 The following are the types of intimations that you may receive:

-• Refund Determined: Issued when a refund is due, either because no discrepancy was found or after adjustments.
-Also, after considering taxes and interest that are already paid by the taxpayer.
+• Intimation determining refund: Issued when a refund is due, either because no discrepancy was found or after adjustments.
+Also, after considering taxes and interest that the taxpayer already pays.

-• No demand, no refund: It happens when the department accepts your return as filed without making any changes.
+• Intimation with no demand or no refund: It happens when the department accepts your return as filed without making any changes.

-• Determining Demand: It is issued in case a discrepancy is found.
-Also, if an additional tax is payable after adjustments u/s 143(1).
+• Intimation determining demand: It is issued in case a discrepancy is found, also, if an additional tax is payable after adjustments u/s 143(1).

 • The department will send you a demand notice if a tax demand is raised.
 If a refund is due, it will be credited to your account.